 Part I: From Romans to Normans

-In the 5th century, Rome took an interest in Ireland and a Gaul named Palladius was sent by the pope to be the first bishop of the Irish in 431.
+In the 5th century, the pope in Rome took an interest in Ireland and a Gaul named Palladius was sent to be the first bishop of the Irish in 431.
 Patricius, a Brittano-Roman, the man known to us as St. Patrick, was sent the following year.
-It is tempting to think (and some do) that Palladius and Patricius were sent to combat the Pelagian heresy and shore up orthodoxy in the Irish church, an issue that will come up yet again.
+It is tempting to think (and some do) that Palladius and Patricius were sent to combat the Pelagian heresy and shore up orthodoxy in the Irish church, orthodoxy being an issue that will come up yet again.
 Though this version of events does detract some from the glory of St. Patrick, it in no way suggests that he did not drive the snakes out of Ireland.

 By the year 800, however, Viking invaders began to arrive on Irish shores.
 One of their goals was to plunder monasteries, something they proved uncommonly skilled at; another more constructive goal was to set up settlements in Ireland.
 They founded towns that still bear Nordic names, such as Wexford and Waterford of crystal fame.
 These groups eventually merged with the native population and are known to historians as the Norse-Irish.
 In fact, some classic Irish surnames trace back to the Viking invasions, e.g. MacAulife (Son of Olaf) and MacManus (Son of Magnus).